Carol Schwartz (businesswoman): Awards and recognition

 Schwartz was awarded the Centenary Medal in 2001.
-She was made a Member of the Order of Australia in the 2006 Australia Day Honours and was promoted to Officer in the 2019 Queen's Birthday Honours for "distinguished service to the community as a supporter of women in leadership roles, to social justice advocacy, and to business".
+She was appointed as a Member of the Order of Australia in the 2006 Australia Day Honours and was promoted to Officer in the 2019 Queen's Birthday Honours for "distinguished service to the community as a supporter of women in leadership roles, to social justice advocacy, and to business".

 Schwartz was inducted into the Victorian Honour Roll of Women in 2011.
 After receiving a Monash University Fellowship in 2010, she was presented with an honorary doctorate by her alma mater, Monash University, in May 2018.
 In November 2020 Schwartz received the Leading Philanthropist award in recognition of her support for the University of Melbourne's Pathways to Politics Program for Women.